 If you have been wondering whether you can get a free online checking account with no opening deposit, consider checking some of the online-only banking institutions.
-Since these banks do not come with costs like maintaining bank branches or building, they are able to provide accounts that have better interest rates as well as lower fees.
+Since these banks do not come with costs like maintaining bank branches or building, they can provide accounts that have better interest rates as well as lower fees.
 Even as they do all these, online-only banks do not negatively affect their bottom line.

 Drawbacks Of Online-Only Banks

 Online-Only Banks come with a few cons.
 To begin with, the lack of in-person customer representatives can be a major issue.
 You cannot, for instance, head into one of the local branches to inquire about your account.
 Also, you cannot pop in to change some bills for foreign currency or swift cash deposits.

 Whilst top online banking features such as depositing checks using your mobile phone can make some the drawbacks seem less problematic, they can still prove to be huge impediments when opening your account for the first time.
 This is because of preliminary funding requirements that most bank accounts have, particularly when you do not have another account from which you can transfer funds.